oroinc/documentation/cloud/maintenance/basic-use.rst

 Media Upload
 ~~~~~~~~~~~~

 .. note:: The files in the source directory always overwrite the same files in the destination directory.

-.. note:: Please always use `underscores` instead of `spaces` for the `source` directory name and for all file names too.
+Please always use *underscores* instead of *spaces* for the ``source`` directory name and for all file names too.

+To upload media files and product images, use SFTP.
+It helps connect to the OroCommerce instance and transfer large amounts of data.
+To get SFTP access to your OroCloud instance, read the :ref:`related documentation <sftp-access>` and create a ticket in the support portal.

+ The application must have a configured adapter: ``gaufrette_adapter.import_files: local:/mnt/sftproot``.
+In your CSV file, the path to the file should follow this format: ``/[sftp-user]/path/to/file/filename.jpg``.

+.. important:: Once you have uploaded the images via FTP/SFTP and moved them to the right location for the image import, please run :ref:`images import via the UI <user-guide-import-product-images>`, as this assigns the images to the products and makes them available in the asset library.

-Sometimes, you may require to upload media files that relate to custom CMS page(s) or products
-to a specific ``public`` directory.
+Sometimes, you may require to upload media files that relate to custom CMS page(s) or products to a specific ``public`` directory.
 This can be done with the ``media:upload`` command that allows to upload media files, e.g.,
 ``svg | ttf | woff | woff2 | jpg | jpeg | jp2 | jxr | webp | gif | png | ico | css | scss | pdf | rtf | js | xml | mp4``
 to the ``uploads`` gridFS database.

 .. note:: By default, the command runs in the ``DRY-RUN`` mode which means that no files will be transferred but displayed only for validation purposes.
 To perform media transfer, execute the command with the ``--force`` flag.

-.. note:: For OroCommerce 4.1 and 3.1, upload product images into the ``products`` destination (``var/import_export/product_images`` application path).
-For OroCommerce 4.2+, upload product images via SFTP (application has a configured adapter ``gaufrette_adapter.import_files: local:/mnt/sftproot``; in a CSV file, the path to the file should follow this pattern: ``[sftp-user]/path/to/file/filename.jpg``).

 Usage examples: